JavierBonet/express-templating/README.md

   ```
   ### Parameters
   - name: to be used when defining the files for the resource.
+  - properties list to be used as field for the entity to create: format *propertyName:type*

   ### Options
-  - Mandatory:
-    - -ps / --properties: properties to be used as field for the entity to create
-  - Optional:
   - dbEngine: database engine to be used in the data source configuration file
     - default: **mysql**
   - dbPort: database port to be used in the data source configuration file
     - default: **3306**
   - dbDirectory: name of the directory where the data source and entities will be placed
     - default: **database**
   - srcDirectory: name of the directory where the routes, service and repository files will be placed
     - default: **src**

   ### userRoutes.ts
   Sets express routes to enable the following actions: